 Detailed article available here – Azure Compute Services (IaaS, PaaS)

-- IaaS (Infrastructure As A Service)– A cloud model which allows us to manage infrastructure from Cloud service provider.
-In this cloud model, we are responsible for managing Virtual Machine, Database, OS, Load Balancer etc. With software we have to manage underlying hardware as well.
+- IaaS (Infrastructure As A Service)– A cloud model which allows us to manage infrastructure from a Cloud service provider.
+In this cloud model, we are responsible for managing Virtual Machine, Database, OS, Load Balancer etc. With software, we have to manage underlying hardware as well.

 - PaaS (Platform As A Service) – We are responsible only for our application deployment and related configuration.
-No need to worry about underlying hardware.
-Azure App Service, Azure Container, Azure Cosmos DB are example of PaaS model.
-In PaaS model, we can configure hardware needs and can configure for auto scaling need.
+No need to worry about the underlying hardware.
+Azure App Service, Azure Container, and Azure Cosmos DB are examples of the PaaS models.
+In PaaS model, we can configure hardware needs and can configure for auto-scaling needs.

-- SaaS (Software as a service) – We are responsible for using application and not for deployment and maintenance.
-Google Docs, Office 365, Dropbox are example of SaaS model.
+- SaaS (Software as a service) – We are responsible for using applications and not for deployment and maintenance.
+Google Docs, Office 365, and Dropbox are examples of SaaS models.

-- Azure Containers used to virtualize the software.
+- Azure Containers are used to virtualize the software.
 We don’t need to manage any Virtual Machines.

-- We can deploy microservice based application to Azure with the help of Azure Containers.
+- We can deploy the microservice-based applications to Azure with the help of Azure Containers.

 - Azure offers Azure Service Fabric and Kubernetes for container orchestration.

-- Kubernetes is a popular open source for container orchestration tool.
+- Kubernetes is a popular open-source container orchestration tool.

-- Azure Service Fabric is a container orchestration tool which runs on Azure cloud only.
+- Azure Service Fabric is a container orchestration tool which runs on the Azure cloud only.

 Public Cloud, Private Cloud and Hybrid Cloud

-- Public cloud allows you to host and deploy applications in cloud with no data center available in on-premise.
-No Capital expenditure (CapEx) required, Pay as you go, underlying hardware maintained by Azure, hardware resource shared among multiple tenants.
+- The public cloud allows you to host and deploy applications in the cloud with no data centre available on-premise.
+No Capital expenditure (CapEx) required, Pay as you go, underlying hardware maintained by Azure, hardware resources shared among multiple tenants.

-- Private Cloud – It allows you to host and deploy everything within your own data center.
-It needs Capital Expenditure, staff, maintenance.
-Private Cloud provides high level of security and privacy.
+- Private Cloud – It allows you to host and deploy everything within your own data centre.
+It needs Capital Expenditure, staff, and maintenance.
+Private Cloud provides a high level of security and privacy.

-- Hybrid Cloud – It is combination of Public and Private.
-For Example, Application server is in on-premise data center and database is in Azure cloud.
+- Hybrid Cloud – It is the combination of Public and Private.
+For Example, an Application server is in an on-premise data centre and the database is in the Azure cloud.